AdobeDocs/adp-search-indexer/README.md

 # ADP Search Indexer

-A robust sitemap-based content indexer for Adobe Documentation Portal (ADP) that processes and indexes content to Algolia for enhanced search capabilities.
+A specialized search indexer for [developer.adobe.com](https://developer.adobe.com), built by the Adobe Developer Platform (ADP) team.
+It processes documentation content and indexes it to Algolia to power the developer portal's search functionality.

-## Features
+## Overview

-- 🚀 Built with Bun and TypeScript for maximum performance
-- 📑 Intelligent content extraction from HTML pages
-- 🔄 Concurrent processing with rate limiting
-- 🗂️ Product-based content categorization
-- 📊 Detailed indexing statistics
+This tool enhances the developer.adobe.com search experience by:
+- Processing documentation from multiple Adobe products
-- 🔍 Optimized Algolia record structure
+- Creating optimized search records for Algolia
-- 🧪 Test mode with local file output
-- Fetch and parse sitemaps
-- Extract content from HTML pages
+- Maintaining content hierarchy and relationships
-- Map content to appropriate indices based on URL patterns
-- Generate search records with:
+- Ensuring up-to-date search results
-  1. Extract metadata and content
-  2. Clean and segment content
-  3. Save records to `indexed-content` directory

-## Setup
+## Quick Start

 1. Install dependencies:
 ```bash